 - 1.1.1 A team should have 2 or more members to form a RoboCupJunior team to participate in the International event.
-Maximum team size is 5 members for RoboCupJunior 2017.
-Each participant can only be registered in one team in RoboCupJunior. - 1.1.2 All team members must be the correct age for the primary and secondary categories as stated on the RCJ website http://rcj.robocup.org/about.html under "Ages". - 1.1.3 Every team member need to carry out a technical role for the team (strategy planning, programming, etc.), this should be identified at the registration.
-Each member will need to explain his/her technical role and should be prepared to answer questions about the technical aspects of their involvement preparing the Rescue CoSpace Challenge. - 1.1.4 Teams should be responsible for checking update information (schedules, meetings, announcements, etc.) during the event.
+Maximum team size is 4 members for RoboCupJunior 2018.
+Each participant can only be registered in one team in RoboCupJunior. - 1.1.2 All team members must be the correct age as stated on the RCJ website http://rcj.robocup.org/about.html under "Ages". - 1.1.3 Every team member need to carry out a technical role for the team (strategy planning, programming, etc.), this should be identified at the registration.
+Each member will need to explain his/her technical role and should be prepared to answer questions about the technical aspects of their involvement preparing the Rescue Simulation (former CoSpace) Challenge. - 1.1.4 Teams should be responsible for checking update information (schedules, meetings, announcements, etc.) during the event. - 1.1.5 There are two software platforms available for teams; primary or open level: - Primary for teams under 12 who are NOT ELEGIBLE to compete at the international event (or can be used as an introduction to Rescue Simulation).
+This are being release for regional or super-regional competitions only (if applicable). - Open for teams where one member is 12 or older and are thus eligible for the international competition. - 1.1.6 Each team must have a captain.
+The captain is the person responsible for communication with referees during the game.